 Inline 4-cylinder, 2.0L gas motors

 These motors are delivered to us brand new, and they fit perfectly into the Vanagon (they are motors typically used in the Passat, Jetta, and Golf).
 The offer about 40% more horsepower and a similar bump in torque.
 They also come with an engine management system and modern electronics.
 We are doing more and more of these conversions and are big fans.
 One of our rental vans has one and you are welcome to come test drive it.
-We are also installing one of these along with a turbo option - you should be able cruise over the pass well past 70MPH (turbo is an additional $3,500).

 - Brand new motor.
 No rebuild, nothing reconditioned.
 Brand new, factory crate motor.
 Everything matched from the factory - wiring, ECU, etc.